About me

 EXPERIENCE

-The Riverfront Times [New Times] [June 1999 – September 2003] Managing editor of newsweekly, since sold.
+The Riverfront Times [New Times] [June 1999 – September 2003] Managing editor of newsweekly, now closed.

 The Tampa Tribune [Media General] [April 1998 – June 1999] Assistant business editor for daily, now closed.

-The Commercial Appeal [E W Scripps] Memphis, Tennessee [October 1989 – April 1998] Reporter and editor for daily, now owned by Gannett.
+The Commercial Appeal [E W Scripps] Memphis, Tennessee [October 1989 – April 1998] Reporter and editor for daily, now owned by USA Today Co.

-Memphis Business Journal, Nashville Business Journal [February 1986 – September 1989] Staff writer for independent weeklies, since sold.
+Memphis Business Journal, Nashville Business Journal [February 1986 – September 1989] Covered the Tennessee General Assembly, state government for independent weeklies, since sold.

 07-22-1981 abortion small

-Early career stops included freelancing in the late 1970s for the St. Louis American and working as a staff writer for the Riverfront Times in 1981, where I wrote the alt-weekly’s first cover stories on abortion rights and gun control, among other subjects.
-In 1982, I joined Focus/Midwest magazine and the St. Louis Journalism Review as an editor (the SJR won the national Lowell Mellett Award for its coverage of the sale of the St. Louis Globe-Democrat) and serving as the first state government reporter for the then-independent Memphis and Nashville business journals (1986-1988).
+Early career stops included freelancing in the late 1970s for the St. Louis American and working as a staff writer for the Riverfront Times in 1981.
+In 1982, I joined Focus/Midwest magazine and the St. Louis Journalism Review as an editor (the SJR won the national Lowell Mellett Award for its coverage of the sale of the St. Louis Globe-Democrat).
+I was editor of Washington University’s independent student newspaper in 1980-81.

 PERSONAL

-My parents are immigrants.
-I was born at MacNeal Hospital in Berwyn, Ill. (a Chicago suburb), graduated from St. Xavier, a Roman Catholic high school in Louisville, Ky., and Washington University in St. Louis, and have worked at newspapers in five cities.
-I’m married to Maureen; we have two adult sons, Andrew and Joshua.
+My parents and brother are immigrants.
+They became citizens two years after I was born at MacNeal Hospital in Berwyn, Illinois.
+Graduated from St. Xavier, a Catholic high school in Louisville, Kentucky (1976) and Washington University in St. Louis (1981).
+I’m married to Maureen; we have two sons, Andrew and Joshua.

 Unless otherwise indicated, the content on this site, including John and Mack Rust, Red Kane, Wartime Letters and other sites listed on the blogroll, is mine and cannot be republished without my consent.